 GRA 6665 Environment and Sustainable Development

-The aim of this course is to provide an understanding of the core topics in environmental and sustainable development.
+The aim of this course is to provide an understanding of the core topics in environmental economics and sustainable development.

 Students will gain knowledge about: